Akhlaque03/Bank-Marketing-Campaign-Response-Prediction/README.md

 ### Key Insight

-The analysis shows that **`duration`** has the largest feature importance by a significant margin, indicating that call duration plays a major role in the model's predictive decisions.
+The analysis shows that **`duration`** has the largest feature importance by a significant margin.

-Other influential variables include **contact type, day of contact, previous campaign outcome, month, housing status, age, and account balance**.
+Other influential variables include:

+* Contact type
+* Day of contact
+* Previous campaign outcome
+* Campaign month
+* Housing status
+* Age
+* Account balance

-> **Note:** Feature importance indicates how strongly a feature contributes to the model's predictions.
-It does not by itself establish a causal relationship between the feature and customer response.
+> **Note:** Feature importance describes the contribution of variables to model predictions.
+It does not establish that a feature causes a customer to respond.

+---

-##  Streamlit Web Application
+## 💻 Streamlit Web Application

-The trained **CatBoost Tuned** model is integrated into an interactive Streamlit application that allows users to generate customer response predictions without writing any code.
+The trained **CatBoost Tuned** model is integrated into an interactive Streamlit application that allows users to generate customer response predictions without writing code.

 ### 👤 Customer & Campaign Inputs

-Users can provide customer and campaign information through the application's sidebar, including:
+Users can provide:

 * Age
 * Account Balance